The Girl Who Could Fly: Plot

-Piper McCloud is a schooled farm girl who lives in Hoghland County with her parents, Betty and Josh McCloud.
+Piper McCloud is a farm girl who lives in Lowland County with her parents, Betty and Joe McCloud.
 She is characterized as talkative and imaginative.
-Her parents shield her from the outside world because Piper has the innate ability to float.
-This power was discovered when she was a baby by Betty, who believes it is karmic punishment because she was too old for children when Piper was born.
+Her parents, primarily her mother, shield her from the outside world because she has the innate ability to float.
+This power was discovered when Piper was a baby by Betty, who believes it is karmic punishment because she was too old for children when Piper was born.
 After noticing that baby birds learn to fly from being pushed out of the nest, Piper decides to jump off of the roof.
 This works and she discovers she has the ability to fly as well as float.
-This worries her mother, and Piper is forbidden from continuing her pursuit of flying.
+This worries Betty, and Piper is forbidden from continuing her pursuit of flying.
 Disregarding this, Piper perfects her flying in secret.

 Betty later tells Piper that they'll be going to the Fourth of July picnic.
-This excites Piper, since it is her first social event (and chance to make friends) outside of church.
+This excites Piper, since it is her first social event (and chance to make friends) outside of the doctor and church.
 However, Millie Mae Miller, the McClouds' neighbor and local gossip, has spread a rumor that Piper is mentally unwell and that's why she isn't allowed to go to school.
 Piper meets a girl named Sally Sue, and the two begin to become friends.
-Before this friendship can grow, Sally Sue is revealed to be Millie Mae's daughter, and begins being rude to Piper over the rumors.
+Before this friendship can grow, however, Sally Sue is revealed to be Millie Mae's daughter and begins being rude to Piper over the rumors.
 Piper lashes out and reveals she saw Millie Mae kick the Millers' dog.
 Sally Sue is scared and - not knowing that Piper can fly - thinks she is spying on her family.

 After this debacle, the children organize a baseball game, for which Piper is picked last.
 Piper embarrasses herself when she continuously misses the ball during the game, which delights Millie Mae and seems to make Betty and Joe feel bad.
 Determined to prove herself, Piper flies into the air to catch a fly ball.
 Everyone falls silent and fearful, grabbing their children and leaving the scene.
 The next morning, Piper finds her house surrounded by reporters trying to get the latest scoop on 'The Girl Who Could Fly'.
-A bodyless voice (later revealed to be J) tries to communicate with Piper in her room.
+A bodiless voice (later revealed to be J) tries to communicate with Piper in her room.

 The McCloud family is soon contacted by Dr. Letitia Hellion, the head of an organization called I.N.S.A.N.E.
 (Institute of Normality, Stability, And Non- Exceptionality).
 After a visit from Dr. Hellion, Piper eventually agrees to reside in the academy and board, on the condition that she does not fly.
 Her father gives her a hand carved bird tied to a blue ribbon wrapped in a handkerchief before she leaves as something to remember him by.